Minfei Fei

 Education

-Ph.D., Materials Science & Metallurgy, University of Cambridge
+PhD (No Corrections), Materials Science & Metallurgy, University of Cambridge

-M.S., Materials Science & NanoEngineering, Rice University
+MS, Materials Science & NanoEngineering, Rice University

-Undergraduate Visiting Scholar, Pacific Northwest National Laboratory
+DOE Visiting Scholar, Pacific Northwest National Laboratory

 Biography